boxingbeetle/softfab/src/softfab/docs/reference/wrappers/contents.md

 When a product was not produced by another task but instead provided by the user as input to a job, SF_USER_INPUT_* is used for _`taskkey*`_ and _`task name*`_ in the SF_PROD dictionary.
 It gets a sequence number, starting at 0, for every unique user input.

-Extraction tasks receive all the same information as the corresponding execution tasks except for the resources, which are not available for extraction tasks.

 ### Passing Results<a id="passing-results"></a>

 The SoftFab Control Center must know the following things about a task run that has finished: